20 Week Ultrasound – What to Expect at the Visit

 How Should I Prepare for the 20 Week Pregnancy Ultrasound?

-There’s not much you need to do.
-Wear comfy clothes.
+There’s not much you need to do when going in for a pregnancy ultrasound.
+Wear comfortable clothes.
 Sometimes it helps if you have a full bladder because it raises baby more fully out of your pelvis to simplify imaging.